Nick Cannon Poses With His Kids for Holiday Family Photos - E! Online

 Meanwhile, fellow influencer Abby De La Rosa shared on her own Instagram a photo of herself with Nick and their three kids—twin sons Zion Mixolydian Cannon and Zillion Heir Cannon, 18 months, and baby daughter Beautiful Zeppelin Cannon, 1 month.
 Their little girl is Nick's youngest and 11th child.
 Abby captioned the photo, "Christmas '22."

+Nick, 42, shared videos from both shoots on his Instagram Story.
+He also reposted an image of his ex Mariah Carey performing onstage with their daughter Monroe, 11, as well as a holiday photo of son Rise Messiah Cannon, 2 months, shared by the infant's mom, Brittany Bell.

 Nick is a father of 11 kids overall.
-In December 2021, the 42-year-old's son Zen, whose mother is model Alyssa Scott, died at age 5 months from brain cancer.
+In December 2021, his son Zen, whose mother is model Alyssa Scott, died at age 5 months from brain cancer.
 The model is currently pregnant with Cannon's 12th baby.

 "I love children," Nick said on a recent episode of the Paramount+ series The Checkup with Dr. Agus.
 "I love all of my children.
 I'm grateful to all of their mothers for working with my crazy life."